PM Modi makes surprise visit to Ladakh: Briefed at 11,000 feet

 Located at 11,000 feet, this is one of the the toughest terrains.
 It is surrounded by the Zanskar range and on the banks of the Indus.

-The PM arrived at Let along with Chief of Defence Staff, General Bipin Rawat.
+The PM arrived at Leh along with Chief of Defence Staff, General Bipin Rawat.
 The move comes in the wake of the stand off with China.
 The PM is also accompanied by Army Chief General M M Naravane.

 The Northern Army Commander was also present at the meeting and the PM was briefed by Lt.
 General Harinder Singh.

 The CDS would take stock of the situation and understand the proposed de-escalation and disengagement process at the four stand off points.
 General Rawat will be briefed by XIV Corps Commander, Lt.
 General Harinder Singh.
 He will also take note of the requirements on the ground.

 Both India and China have agreed to restart the pullback at Galwan Valley and Hot Springs.

 It may be recalled that both sides had agreed on the pullback on June 2, but the process got derailed due to the violent brawl that took place on June 15.

 While both sides are in agreement, there has however been no disengagement on the ground, sources tell OneIndia.
 Both sides during the talks held on Tuesday emphasised that there was a need to pullback.
 The modalities are being worked out, the source cited above said.

 The military commanders of both sides had met for the third time on June 30 and the meeting went on late into the night.
 Sources tell OneIndia that both sides will find ways to arrive at a mutually agreeable solution to ensure peace along the Line of Actual Control.